Azure/Cloud-Native/website/blog-cnny/2023-02-02/index.md

 Welcome to `Day #FIXME` of #CloudNativeNewYear!

 The theme for this week is #FIXME.
-Yesterday we talked about #FIXME.
-Today we'll explore the topic of #FIXME.
+Yesterday we talked about how to set app configurations and secrets at runtime using Kubernetes ConfigMaps and Secrets.
+Today we'll explore the topic of persistent storage on Kubernetes and show you can leverage Persistent Volumes and Persistent Volume Claims to ensure your PostgreSQL data can survive container restarts.

 ## What We'll Cover